EchoBox

 Press Action

 Any stuck notes are silenced automatically each time you seek.
-To stop playback entirely, press A or C.
+To stop playback entirely, press or .

 Stopping Playback

-Press A (LOOP) or C (PLAY) — all MIDI notes are silenced immediately.
+Press (LOOP) or (PLAY) — both light red during playback as a reminder that they are stop buttons.
+All MIDI notes are silenced immediately.

-Note: B and D seek through the track rather than stopping it.
+Note: and seek through the track rather than stopping it.

 Loop Modes Explained

-Press A (LOOP) to cycle through the three modes:
+Press (LOOP) to cycle through the three modes:

 Mode Behaviour

-🟢 GREEN — Loop INFINITE Loop forever Loops continuously until you press A or C. Perfect for live performance.
+GREEN — Loop INFINITE Loop forever Loops continuously until you press or .
+Perfect for live performance.
 Each loop is seamless (less than 2ms gap).

 Display Information